Efé people: Origins

 The Efé (and other Western pygmy groups) show genetic evidence of an early genetic divergence from neighboring groups.
 The Semliki harpoon, 90,000 years old, is one of the oldest known human tools and was found in the current range of the Efé pygmies.
 This suggests an initial aquatic civilisation based on fishing.
 Jean-Pierre Hallet promoted the establishment of a sanctuary for the Efé along the Semliki River near Virunga National Park, and also lobbied heavily for the rights of the semi-nomadic pygmies to continue living in the protected Okapi Wildlife Reserve in the Ituri Forest.

 Location and overview

 The Efe are one of three groups of pygmies, collectively named BaMbuti, of the Ituri forest of the Democratic Republic of Congo.
 The other groups are the Sua, and the Aka.
 Of these, the Efé occupy the most land, from the north to the southeast of the forest.
 One of the main ways in which these groups are distinguished is by the neighbouring non-pygmy tribes with whom they cooperate.
 The Efé, who differ from other pygmy groups in that they hunt with bows and arrows instead of nets, are associated with the Lese people.
-The Efé language is related to that of the Lese, and is Central Sudanic in origin.
+The Efé language is essentially identical to that of the Lese, and is Central Sudanic in origin.
 (The pygmy groups in the region generally speak the language of the tribes with whom they associate.)